henryware/jvm-regex-benchmarks/README.md

 - all jars are comparable in size at 100 to 200 kB.

-All do Unicode and passed some sanity checks and other basic functionality tests.
+All do Unicode and passed some sanity checks and properties tests of basic functionality.
 Most have extra features, but these vary quite a bit.
 Versions and last release date are in the [project file](project.scala)

 - **JavaUtil** version included in Java.
 Backtracking NFA.
 The standard.

 - [**Brics Automaton**](https://www.brics.dk/automaton/) BSD license.
   DFA.
 Called *DkBrics* in the code and graphs.
-Superpower: full support for intersection, minus, and other set operations
+Superpower: support for intersection, inversion, enumeration, and other set operations

 - [**MonqJFA**](https://codeberg.org/harald/monqjfa) GPL2
   license.
 DFA.
 I couldn't find this from Ivy/Maven but a jar is